 FOR ALL POSITIONS, ELECTED AND APPOINTED

-• Submit reports by Oct.
-15 and March 15 for JEA’s Semiannual Report to the vice president in the format specified.
-The vice president will send a reminder, along with all requirements, through JEATALK, approximately 30 days prior to the deadline;
+- Submit reports to the vice president on time and in the format specified for the JEA Semiannual Report, which will be published each March and October.
+The vice president will send a reminder, along with all requirements, through JEATALK and by email approximately 30 days prior to the deadline;

-• Achieve CJE certification within the first three years on the board, and achieve MJE status in any consecutive term of office.
-If a board member has already achieved CJE certification at the time of becoming a board member, he/she must achieve MJE certification within the first three years on the board.
+- Achieve CJE certification within the first three years on the board, and achieve MJE status in any consecutive term of office.
+If a board member has already achieved CJE certification at the time of taking office, they must achieve MJE certification within the first three years on the board.
 Testing fees will be waived for all elected and appointed board members and state directors;

-• Convention obligations: Attend board meeting (if required by the president – state directors normally do not attend), Thursday night reception, general membership meeting, committee meetings (if applicable), teach one session, judge a Write-off contest or Journalist of the Year, or substitute an activity pre-approved by the president;
+- Convention obligations: Attend board meeting (if required by the president – state directors normally do not attend), Thursday night reception, general membership meeting, committee meetings (if applicable).
+Teach one session, judge a category for the National Student Media Contests or Journalist of the Year, or substitute an activity pre-approved by the president;

-• Let the Nominations Committee chair know by Oct.
-1 of the third year of their term if elected officers intend to run again.
-They should provide the chair with names of likely candidates if they do not intend to run.
-All those in appointed positions should notify the president by Oct.
-1 of the third year of their term if they would like to continue to serve in that position again;
+- Let the Nominations Committee chair know by Sept.
+1 of the second year of their term if elected officers intend to run again.
+They also should provide the chair with names of suggested candidates for all available positions;

-• Respond to JEA email messages with questions, discussion items or assignments by the deadline to be included by the sender.
-Members will meet deadlines and be transparent;
+- Respond to JEA email messages with questions, discussion items or assignments by the deadline provided by the sender.
+Leaders will meet deadlines and be transparent;

 ELECTED BOARD POSITIONS